 - Acapulco, Mexico

 - Puntarenas, Costa Rica

 - Santa Marta, Colombia

 5. You Can Choose Between a Long or a Short Cruise

 While most people cruising would probably love to stay out on the water as long as possible, this isn't always a feasible option.
 That's why Norwegian provides a healthy mix of itineraries to accommodate as many people as possible.

 Are you able to get a full three weeks off work?
-Then you'll love Norwegian's 19-day Panama Canal cruise from Los Angeles.
+Then you'll love Norwegian's 20-Day Panama Canal from New York.
 Don't want to use all your vacation days on a single cruise?
-Then consider this shorter, 11-day Panama Canal round-trip cruise from Miami.
+Then consider this shorter, 11-Day Panama Canal from Miami.